pennycoders/puppet-marathon/README.md

       $user                     = $marathon::user,
     # Create symlinks for the marathon binaries for easier access
       $create_symlinks          = $marathon::create_symlinks,
     # Whether to use haproxy for load balancing between services
-      $haproxy_discovery        = false,
+      $haproxy_discovery        = $marathon::haproxy_discovery,
+    # Whether to use nginx for load balancing between services
+      $nginx_discovery          = $marathon::nginx_discovery,
     # Create and manage the marathon service
       $manage_service           = $marathon::manage_service,
     # The marathon service's name